M-Valentino/sacredOS/README.md

 Sacred OS runs off a JavaScript object which is essentially the "hard disk".
 The GUI, the kernal, programs, and more are all stored here.
 The bootloader writes to this object either by uploading a disk backup or by fetching all the necessary files and storing them (what happens when you boot from a fresh install).
-Sacred OS and the bootloader uses a file table so that they can properly index files (like NTFS or ext4).

 In Sacred OS, HTML files are executable.
 When you execute an HTML file, it is loaded into a window which contains an iframe of the HTML file.
 These HTML files can communicate with the kernel, such as requesting the system's main style sheet or writing to the disk.

-## Current State

-File creation is limited at the moment in Sacred OS.
-Right now you can only create txt files and create one new file per directory.
-You can delete files, but you can't delete folders.
-Eventually you will be able to edit HTML files.
-Right now clicking on HTML files in the file explorer just executes them in a window.

 ## Running Locally